Legends of Oz: Dorothy's Return: Home media

 Legends of Oz: Dorothy's Return was released on DVD and Blu-ray by 20th Century Fox Home Entertainment on August 26, 2014.

 Cancelled franchise

 Despite the film's underperformance at the box office, two sequels and a television series were said to be in the works, though the plan was that the sequels would likely go directly to DVD if the film did not perform well at the box office.
-However, as of 2025, no further developments regarding the sequels or the television series have been announced, and the websites for both Legends of Oz: Dorothy's Return and Summertime Entertainment have been shut down.
-Despite this, the Facebook page of Summertime Entertainment was the only active web media to date (until around 2025), which had not shared any new posts since promotion for the film's home media release on August 26, 2014.
+As of 2026, no further developments regarding the sequels or the television series have been announced, and the websites for both Legends of Oz: Dorothy's Return and Summertime Entertainment have since been taken down; the only active web media to date is the LinkedIn page of Summertime Entertainment, as the company's Facebook page, which had not shared any new posts since promotion for the film's home media release on August 26, 2014, was reportedly closed down around 2025.
+This is widely believed to have been a scam.

 Lawsuit

 On August 16, 2019, a civil case was heard in the U.S. District Court of California claiming that the Carrolls, and Greg Centineo, scammed at least 1,800 different investors in order to finance the movie.
 Per documents, they raised well over $122 million despite only using $70 million.
 Allegedly, some of the funds were used to promote the acting career of Centineo's son Noah.